UK opens EU trade talks with threat to walk away

 The EU-Canada deal also took years to strike — now the two sides have just months.

-Britain’s negotiating guidelines insist that there is “limited, but sufficient time” to get a deal.
+Britain’s negotiating guidelines insist that there is “limited, but sufficient time” to get an agreement.
 The document says a “broad outline” of an agreement should be done by June.
 It warns that if there is not sufficient progress by then, the U.K. could walk away and focus on “domestic preparations to exit the transition period in an orderly fashion.”

 Britain’s tough talk is unlikely to impress EU negotiators, who already accuse Johnson of trying to water down commitments Britain made in the divorce deal that paved the way for the country's seamless departure on Jan.
-31. That withdrawal agreement dealt with three broad issues — citizens' rights after Brexit, Britain's liabilities after 47 years of service and the need to maintain a frictionless border between EU member Ireland and Northern Ireland, which is part of the U.K.
+31. That withdrawal agreement dealt with three broad issues — citizens' rights after Brexit, Britain's liabilities after 47 years of membership and the need to keep people and goods flowing freely across the border between EU member Ireland and Northern Ireland, which is part of the U.K.

+The two sides have agreed to maintain an open border by keeping Northern Ireland aligned to EU rules even if the rest of the U.K. diverges.
+But recent comments by Johnson's government seeming to downplay the significance of that agreement have set off alarm bells among EU leaders.

+Behind the hard rhetoric, the two sides do have room for agreement.
+Britain has promised it won’t undercut the EU by lowering standards on environmental protection, food hygiene or workers’ rights.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.